NoZ915/anpa-license-plate-recognition-2024/README.md

 ## Notes

-- This is a preserved 2024 experiment archive for coursework and reproducibility.
+- This repository is a preserved 2024 coursework experiment archive.
 - The included images and recognition records are test materials from the original project.
-- Rebuild the Python environment from documented dependencies rather than committing virtual environments such as `anprsys/` or `tfod/`.
+- Rebuild Python environments from dependencies instead of committing local virtual environments such as `anprsys/` or `tfod/`.